 How soon will I recover?

 Regular exercise should help you return to normal activities, as soon as possible.
-Before you start exercising, ask the healthcare team here or your GP for advice.
+Before you start exercising, ask our team here for advice.